-Figure 13: Age group and sex relationship of visitors Source: field survey, December 2015.
+Figure 13: Age group and sex relationship of visitors

 Figure 13 represents the age sex relationship of visitors.
 The women of young age dominate in our figure.
 This because they most young women married out of Kumbo return to see their families.
 While most of the men come to Kumbo for business purposes and cultural activities such as the Kikum dance contest and the Ngonso Cultural festival.